John Coyle (speed skater): Early life and education

 Coyle was born in Warren, Michigan and moved to West Bloomfield, Michigan when he was five years old and lived there until college.
 Coyle completed his primary and secondary school years at Southfield Christian School in Southfield, Michigan.
-He graduated with a B. S honors in Engeenering- Product Design (1986) from Stanford University.
-His academic advisor was David M. Kelley, the founder of the Stanford University's Hasso Plattner Institute of Design at Stanford - known as the d.school and the design firm IDEO.
+He graduated with a B. S honors in Engineering- Product Design (1986) from Stanford University.
+His academic advisor was David M. Kelley, the founder of the Stanford University's Hasso Plattner Institute of Design at Stanford - known as the school and the design firm IDEO.
 Coyle earned an MBA in Marketing, Organizational Behavior and Entrepreneurship from The Kellogg School of Management at Northwestern University in 1997.

 Beginnings and sports career

-As a young athlete, Coyle competed in a variety of sports including BMX, skateboarding, and cross country skiing, short and long track speed skating and velodrome and road cycling, the latter of which were with The Wolverine Sports Club in Detroit, trained by coach Mike Walden.
+As a young athlete, Coyle competed in a variety of sports, including BMX, skateboarding, cross country skiing, short- and long-track speed skating, and track and road cycling, the latter of which were with The Wolverine Sports Club in Detroit, trained by coach Mike Walden.
 In his early teens, Coyle was the Michigan state champion simultaneously in seven sports.
 He went on to become an internationally competitive cyclist, winning the U.S. Junior Cycling Championships in 1986, and placing 10th that year at the World Junior Championships in Casablanca, Morocco.
 That same year he made his first national speedskating team and competed in the World short track speedskating championships in Amsterdam, Netherlands.
 Coyle was a member of the U.S. National Cycling team, the 7-11 Cycling team, the U.S. National Speedskating team for several years and has won the Michigan State Cycling Championships six times.

 As a senior at Stanford, while studying full-time in California, Coyle finished in 12th place at the World Short Track Speedskating Championships in Amsterdam, Netherlands.
 After graduation he focused on speedskating full-time for the next four years.
 Before the 1994 Winter Olympic Games, Coyle's best international short-track finish was a bronze medal at the 1993 World Winter University Games in the relay.
 The following year, as a member of the American relay team, Coyle won the silver medal in the 5000-meter relay competition in the Winter Olympic Games in Lillehammer, Norway.
 In 1995, Coyle set US records at the US trials in the 444m time trial, the 1000m time trial, the 500m, and the 1000m and unofficially skated a second under the world record in the 1000m.

 Since retiring from competitive sports, Coyle has provided on-air commentary and support to NBC as an Olympic Sports Television Analyst for the 2006, 2010 and 2014 Olympic games broadcasts.
 His on-air support also includes several features with Summer Sanders and Jeremy Bloom.